Herbert-0820/FinalProject/README.md

 ## Machine Learning Model

-Data Pre-processing/Cleaning
+### Data Pre-processing/Cleaning

-Deciding the definition of a delayed flight, which variables to keep in the model, which variables to discard.
+- Deciding the definition of a delayed flight, which variables to keep in the model, which variables to discard.

-Supervised machine learning model aimed at predicting flight delays.
+- Supervised machine learning model aimed at predicting flight delays.
-Using historical delay information from 2016-2018 from US domestic airports and flights.
+- Using historical delay information from 2016-2018 from US domestic airports and flights.

+Potential ML models to use:
 - Logistic Regression
 - Balanced Random Forest Classifier
 - Random Forest Classifier